-2.3.
-Type of Credit Collateral
+c.
+Type Of Credit Collateral

-Borrowers with collateral assets will find it easier to obtain credit (Hanedar edt al., 2014).
-A study by Teo & Ong (2005) found that the type of credit collateral significantly positively affects mortgage defaults.
-The lower the interest rate, the higher the collateral value (Comeig et al., 2015).
-In practice, consumptive property such as houses, shophouses, apartments, small office-home offices (SOHO), and vacant land with high values can be used as collateral for a mortgage application (Harjono, 2016).
-According to Conklin (2016), borrowers with investmentoriented collateral are more likely to default, whereas borrowers with consumer property guarantees are less likely to default.
+Borrowers who have assets as collateral will find it easier to obtain credit (Hanedar, Broccardo, & Bazzana, 2014).
+Study from Teo & Ong (2005), found that the type of credit collateral has a significant positive effect on mortgage defaults.
+The lower the interest rate, the higher the collateral value (Comeig, Fernández-Blanco, & Ramírez, 2015).
+In practice, consumptive property such as houses, shop houses, apartments, small office-home offices (SOHO), and vacant land that have high values can be used as collateral for a mortgage application (Harjono, 2016).
+According to Conklin (2016), borrowers with investment-oriented collateral are more likely to default, whereas borrowers with consumer property guarantees are less likely to default.
 The collateral's value influences the borrower's default risk.
 The greater the value of the mortgage guarantee, the greater the borrower's sense of obligation to repay the debt.
 Borrowers will experience fear or loss if they fail to pay and the bank seizes high-value collateral (Nainggolan, Hasan, & Kamaliah, 2018).
-On the other hand, the bank will regulate how much credit facilities can be disbursed to borrowers depending on the Loan-To-Value (LTV) ratio and type of credit.
+The bank, on either hand, will regulate how much credit facilities can be disbursed to borrowers depending on the Loan-To-Value (LTV) ratio and type of credit.
 The higher the LTV ratio, the greater the value of the type of property collateral pledged to the bank (McDonald & Thornton, 2008).
-A higher LTV ratio increases the possibility of a higher default (Campbell & Cocco, 2015; Itoo et al., 2013; McDonald & Thornton, 2008).
-H3: Type of credit collateral affects mortgage default.
+A higher LTV ratio increases the possibility of a higher default (Campbell & Cocco, 2015; Itoo, Mutharasu, & Filipe, 2013; McDonald & Thornton, 2008).

-2.4.
+H_3 : Type of Credit Collateral affects mortgage default.

+d.
 Borrower Income

-Borrowers' income is another factor that can be considered before providing mortgage financing (Campbell & Cocco, 2015; Fout et al., 2020; Goodman et al., 2014).
-A recent study from Rojas (2021) stated that the bank is the provider of mortgage facilities because credit distribution is limited based on the borrower's income.
-According to Joo and Pauwels (2002), higher-income individuals are more likely to seek professional advice when making financial decisions.
-Meanwhile, creditors with low and middle incomes have more difficulty obtaining loan facilities to purchase a private home (Fout et al., 2020).
-Borrowers with low or middle incomes have fewer financial reserves and a higher debt-to-income ratio.
-If their income changes significantly, they have a high risk of default and collateral confiscation (Ding et al., 2008).
-Some credit risks would occur if the borrower fails to pay and the borrower experiences an income shock, which can affect the borrower's ability to pay (Hatchondo et al., 2015).
+Borrowers' income is another factor that can be considered before providing mortgage financing (Campbell & Cocco, 2015; Fout, Li, Palim, & Pan, 2020; Goodman, Seidman, & Hu, 2014).
+Recent study from

+Rojas (2021), stated the reason for the bank as the provider of mortgage facilities is that credit distribution than limited based on the borrower's income.
+According to Joo & Pauwels (2002), individuals with higher incomes are more likely to seek professional advice when making financial decisions.
+Meanwhile, creditors with low and middle incomes are having a more tough time obtaining loan facilities to purchase a private home (Fout, Li, Palim, & Pan, 2020).
+Borrowers with low or middle incomes have fewer financial reserves and a higher debt-to-income ratio, which means that if their income changes significantly, they have a high risk of default and collateral confiscation (Ding, Quercia, & Ratcliffe, 2008).
+Some credit risk would occur if the borrower failed to pay, and the borrower experiences an income shock, which can affect the borrower's ability to pay (Hatchondo, Martinez, & Sánchez, 2015).